 It was a pleasure to watch locals going about their Sunday, ducking into the farmers’ market off Valdibora Square to replenish their string baskets with blushing pink apples and bundles of fresh herbs.

 Visiting Pula Arena & Roman ruins

-Pula is so close to Rovinj, it makes sense to tack on a day or half-day trip.
+Pula is so close to Rovinj, it makes sense to tack it onto your Croatia itinerary as a day or half-day trip.
 We spent about 6 hours in Pula and managed to see all the main sights.

 A freshwater supply and a sewage system were among the infrastructure developments the Romans gave to Pula.
 As in Rovinj, they fortified the city, erecting 10 gates including the impressive Arch of the Sergii, which can still be seen today.

 Just inside the archway on the cusp of the old town is a monument to another famous Pula resident: Irish author James Joyce, who was a teacher in Pula in 1904.
 The Temple of Augustus sits forlornly in one of Pula’s main squares.

 Standing outside the Austro-Hungarian Fortress Verudela, built in 1886 atop a hill, you can get a good view of Pula and the a small section of the main Roman arena poking out above the city’s rooftops.
 The ruins of a smaller amphitheater lie just beyond the castle’s boundaries.

 Pula’s main attraction is of course its Roman arena.
 The Pula Amphitheater was built between 27 BC and 68 AD on orders from Emperor Vespasian.
 As old as the Colosseum in Rome and almost as breathtaking, Pula’s arena is one of the six largest preserved Roman Amphitheaters in the world.
 The structure is of such historical value that during WWII, people were seriously considering dismantling and relocating the arena it to Italy.